Bachelor of Arts in History

 |Major Requirements||(36 credits)|

-- ETHICAL AND MORAL ANALYSIS: Requirements consist of a three-credit course that is substantially concerned with ethical theories and questions.
-This course could be in Philosophy or a course within a major program.
+ETHICAL AND MORAL ANALYSIS: Requirements consist of a three-credit course that is substantially concerned with ethical theories and questions.
+For History majors this course should be HIST2606 Ethical Debates in History.